hotosm/tasking-manager/CONTRIBUTING.md

 you are new to contributing but have experience in some aspect of app design, look for categories that correspond to your skills, such as `UI` or `SysAdmin`.

-## 3. How we structure pull request and issue reviews
+## 3. How we structure pull requests and issue reviews

 ### Code and Project Leads
 Project and code leads are experienced volunteer developers and the main points